Cabal (novella): Plot

 Decker seduces Sheryl, kills her, and reveals his identity to Lori.
 Lori narrowly escapes Decker and returns to Midian, where a revived Boone saves her against Lylesburg's wishes.
 As punishment, Lylesburg exiles the couple.
 Boone and Lori return to her hotel, where they discover Decker has massacred many people.
 The police arrive and, though Lori flees, Boone uncontrollably eats some of the dead bodies before getting arrested.
 Decker convinces the bigoted police chief, Eigerman, to go to Midian and capture or kill everyone living there.
 Eigerman sends a small squad of officers to scout Midian, and they kill one of the Night Breed.
 Babette telepathically tells this to Lori.

 Lori meets up with Narcisse, and together they help Boone escape from jail.
-Eigerman and Decker organize a lynch mob to attack Midian, including a priest named Ashbery.
+Eigerman and Decker organise a lynch mob to attack Midian, including a priest named Ashbery.
 Boone, Lori, and Narcisse find that Eigerman's men have overrun Midian and that many of the Night Breed have been killed, forcing them out from the underground by setting the city aflame.
 Decker kills Narcisse during the battle, but Boone kills him.
 Eigerman's men are chased off by the Night Breed, but Midian is completely destroyed, and many Night Breed have been killed.
 Eigerman and Ashbery form a team to eradicate the Night Breed.
 Baphomet, the creator of Midian, re-baptizes Boone as "Cabal" and grants him new power, tasking him with finding a new home for the Night Breed, a task he accepts.

 Editions

 In 2013, small press publisher Fiddleblack released an "annotated, limited edition" of the novella, titled Cabal & Other Annotations.
-The hand-numbered books were limited to a run of 300 and contained a collection of essays from Barker-centric contributors such as Peter H. Gilmore and Nicholas Vince, as well as artwork by Barker himself and a sizable appendix of scholarly footnotes by horror philosopher Eugene Thacker.
+The hand-numbered books were limited to a run of 300 and contained a collection of essays from Barker-centric contributors such as Peter H. Gilmore and Nicholas Vince, as well as artwork by Barker himself and a sizeable appendix of scholarly footnotes by horror philosopher Eugene Thacker.